-From The Night Side: Reimagining Chronic Illness:
+From The Invisible Kingdom: Reimagining Chronic Illness:

 A common symptom of autoimmune diseases is debilitating fatigue.
 Complaining of fatigue sounds like moral weakness; in New York City, tired is normal.
 But the fatigue of immune dysfunction is as different from normal sleep deprivation as Ebola is from the common cold.
 It’s not caused by needing sleep, but by the body’s cellular conviction that it needs to conserve energy in order to fix whatever is wrong.
 The feeling is so strong it erases your will, the very sense of you-ness that drives most of us through our days.
 The worst part of my fatigue, the one I couldn’t explain to anyone—I knew I’d seem crazy—was the loss of an intact sense of self.
 It wasn’t just that I suffered brain fog (a common autoimmune symptom); and it wasn’t just the “loss of self” that sociologists talk about in connection with chronic illness, where everything you know about yourself disappears, and you have to build a different life.
 It was that I no longer had the sense that I was a distinct person.
 Taking the subway to NYU, where I taught, I felt like a mechanism that moved arduously through the world, simply trying to complete its tasks.
 Sitting upright at my father’s birthday dinner required a huge act of will.
 Normally, absorption in a task—an immersive flow—can lead you to forget that you feel sick, but my fatigue made such a state impossible.